yasirkula/UnityRuntimeInspector/.github/README.md

 - **Nest Limit**: imagine exposing a linked list.
 This variable defines how many nodes you can expose in the inspector starting from the initial node until the inspector stops exposing any further nodes
 - **Inspected Object Header Visibility**: if the inspected object has a collapsible header, determines that header's visibility
 - **Pool Capacity**: the UI elements are pooled to avoid unnecessary *Instantiate* and *Destroy* calls.
 This value defines the pool capacity for each of the UI elements individually.
 On standalone platforms, you can increase this value for better performance
 - **Settings**: an array of settings for the inspector.
-A new settings asset can be created using the **Create-RuntimeInspector-Settings** context menu.
+A new settings asset can be created using the **Assets-Create-yasirkula-RuntimeInspector-Settings** context menu.
 A setting asset stores 4 different things:
   - **Standard Drawers** and **Reference Drawers**: a drawer is a prefab used to expose a single variable in the inspector.
 For variables that extend **UnityEngine.Object**, a reference drawer is created and for other variables, a standard drawer is created
     - While searching for a suitable drawer for a variable, the corresponding drawers list is traversed from bottom to top until a drawer that supports that variable type is found.
 If such a drawer is not found, that variable is not exposed
   - **Hidden Variables**: allows you to hide some variables from the inspector for a given type and all the types that extend/implement it.
 You can enter asterisk character (\*) to hide all the variables for that type